gmag95/Shortest-Path-Finder/README.md

 * Dijkstra
 * A-star

+Lee's algorithm works on grid-based maps and it relies on recursion.
-The first one works only on a grid-based map while the other two use a weighted graph to find the optimal solution
+The other two use a weighted graph to find the optimal solution.